Freedom of panorama: Colombia

 Under Article 39 of the copyright law of Colombia, reproductions through photography and cinematography of works "permanently placed in public roads, streets, or squares" are allowed, as well as the distribution and communication to the public of such images.
 It is also only applicable to the "exterior appearance" in the case of architectural works.

 Democratic Republic of the Congo

 Freedom of panorama is very limited in the copyright law of the Democratic Republic of the Congo.
 Article 28 permits photography, cinematography, and television broadcasting of architecture, though photos of such works can only be legally used in newspapers, journals, and school textbooks.
 Article 29, which deals with "figurative works of art that are permanently located in a public place," only allows representations of such works through film and television programs.

 Iceland

 Icelandic copyright law does not provide full freedom of panorama.
 Article 16 permits photography and presentation of resulting images of buildings and public art outdoors, but if these became the main subjects of the images and the images are used commercially, the authors of buildings and public art are "entitled for remuneration".
 Such mandatory payment is not required if the user is a newspaper publisher or a television broadcaster.
+Then-US Register of Copyrights Ralph Oman took note of this restrictive right concerning pictures of buildings in the 1980s..